 This eclectic contemporary safari lodge, fully upgraded during 2018 with entirely remodeled public areas and gardens, has been converted from an old coffee store to create a breathtakingly beautiful space.
 The lodge is located on the edge of Queen Elizabeth National Park with sweeping views of the rolling savanna, the distant mountains of the moon, and the sunken Kyambura Gorge.

 The stylish bandas also have a contemporary theme with the accent on local artifacts re-imagined in a new context.
 Each banda offers a unique view either across the savanna or the gorge.
-4 Deluxe Bandas have been launched in June 2019.
+4 Deluxe Bandas have been launched since June 2019.
 The swimming pool has been redesigned and upgraded.
-A new spa is being built.
+2 tranquil massage rooms are available.

 The lodge is the ideal location for tracking the lost chimps in the sunken forest of Kyambura Gorge nearby and seeing the amazing game in one of Africa’s most beautiful and varied parks, centered around the waterway of the Kazinga Channel where animals come to bathe.
 The park has six hundred amazing bird species, the highest in an African park.